bevyengine/bevy/release-content/release-notes/entity-spawn-ticks.md

 The tick is stored in `Entities`.
 It's method `entity_get_spawned_or_despawned_at` not only returns when a living entity spawned at, it also returns when a despawned entity found it's bitter end.

 Note however that despawned entities can be replaced by bevy at any following spawn.
 Then this method returns `None` for the despawned entity.
-The same is true if the entity was not even spawned yet, only allocated.
+The same is true if the entity is not even spawned yet, only allocated.